ourarash/TrojanMap/README.md

 **************************************************************
 ```

-## Your task is to implement a function for each menu item.
+## Your task is to implement a function for each menu item

 ## Step 1: Autocomplete the location name

-**HONG Shuo TODO**: Please double check the function declarations here match the code.

 ```c++
 std::vector<std::string> Autocomplete(std::string name);